0xjocke/Framework/README.md

 - Run 'gulp listen' to listen for changes in JavaScript and/or LESS
 - Edit the config.less located in /css
 - Save
-The files in public/js and public/css should now be updated with your new configuration
+- The files in public/js and public/css should now be updated with your new configuration
+- Link the minified css and js files to your project, enjoy

 TODO